 The A Grade’s next success was in 1967-68 when Australian opening Test bowlers Eric Freeman and Neil Hawke were match-winners.
 The club colours were magenta and blue, but the familiar colours of black and white were soon adopted .

-Since then, the A Grade have won the A Grade T20 Premiership in 2009, were A Grade Two Day premiers during the 2013-14 season and most recently won the One Day Premiership in 2018.
-In total, B Grade have been victors in four different decades, with their last outright win in 1972-73.
+Since then, the A Grade have won the A Grade T20 Premiership in 2009 and 2022, were A Grade Two Day premiers during the 2013-14 season and secured the One Day Premiership in 2018.
+In total, the B Grade have been victors in four different decades, with their last outright win in 1972-73.
 The C Grade have two championships to their name and the D Grade secured their only title during the1986-87 season.